Apple Watch Series 10 vs Samsung Galaxy Watch 7: preview of the upcoming battle

 Intro

-It's very obvious that these products are settled into their niches, the manufacturers are happy with them (or maybe users are), and the improvements they get year-on-year are marginal.
-Though, don't get us wrong — we see and appreciate the various health sensors and measurements they receive each year, and the lifestyle benefits they can bring.
+It's obvious that these products have matured quite a bit and it's getting hard to add new and "innovative" features to them, but to the companies' credit — they are trying.
+The improvements they get year-on-year are marginal, but we see and appreciate the various health sensors and measurements they receive each year, and the lifestyle benefits they can bring.

 This year, Samsung simplified its Galaxy Watch lineup.
 Unlike the previous year, which featured both standard and Classic models, we now have only one Galaxy Watch 7 available in two sizes.
 While the Classic model is absent, Samsung has introduced the Galaxy Watch Ultra, a premium option with an extra-large battery and advanced fitness features.